HacktoberFest-CU/DevCUName/README.md

 # DevCuName
 Just add your name in the list and create a pull request

-Great to see you here!!
+Great to see you here!

 Lets start how to do a `PULL REQUEST`.
 For that you need to fork the repository.